 • Which subject areas or year groups would your school be interested in hosting Explore Teaching volunteers

-• How many volunteers can your school accommodate during each term/year
+• How many volunteers your school can accommodate during each term/year

 • Specific dates that would be suitable for placements